kubernetes/website/content/en/docs/reference/glossary/duration.md

 - fundamental
 ---
 In Kubernetes APIs, a duration must be non-negative and is typically expressed with a suffix.
-For example, `5s` for five seconds or `1m30s` for one minute and thirty seconds
+For example, `5s` for five seconds or `1m30s` for one minute and thirty seconds.